 What is a CSA?

 Community Supported Agriculture is a way that people have supported their local farms and stocked their kitchens with fresh produce for decades.
-Community members sign up to receive a weekly share of farm produce and this money helps the farm cover early season costs like seed, tools, and pots.
-Lots of small farms have CSA programs, and they come in all shapes and sizes.
-Our program is a traditional weekly share of vegetables for 23 weeks and you can choose to add on freshly baked bread as well!
+In a typical CSA, local families join as members of the farm and receive a weekly share of seasonal farm produce.
+Paying up front helps the farm cover early season costs like seed, tools, and pots.
+Having this dedicated customer base makes planning much easier on the farm, and ensures that the farmer has a market for occasional bumper crops that may be hard to sell at market.

 What is in the share?

-Most shares will include one of each of the following:
+The base CSA is our vegetable share, which includes over 50 unique items over the course of the season.
+Most weekly shares will include one of each of the following:

 - 1 herb bunch